 - 3.1 "Authorized representative" means an individual responsible for the private payment of home care services or an individual who possesses written authorization from the consumer to represent his or her interests regarding care, treatment and services provided by the HCA.
 The authorized representative shall not be the home care consumer's service provider except as allowed by state Medicaid programs. - 3.2 "Branch office" means a location or site from which a home care agency provides services within a portion of the total geographic area served by the parent agency.
-The branch office is part of the home care agency and is located sufficiently close to share administration, supervision, and services in a manner that renders it unnecessary for the branch independently to meet the requirements of this chapter. - 3.3 "Bylaws" means a set of rules adopted by a home care agency for governing the agency's operation. - 3.4 "Certified home care agency" means an agency that is certified by either the federal Centers for Medicare and Medicaid Services (CMS) or the state Department of Health Care Policy and Financing (HCPF) to provide skilled home health or personal care services. - "Clinical note" means a written notation of a healthcare contact with a consumer that is signed, with date and time, by an employee of the home care agency that describes signs and symptoms; treatment; education; drugs administered and the consumer's reaction; and any changes in physical or emotional condition. - "Community Centered Board" means a private corporation, for profit or not for profit.
-That.
-When designated pursuant to section 27-10.5-105, C.R.S., provides cases management services to persons with developmental disabilities, is authorized to determine eligibility of those persons to receive services and supports under C.R.S.
-Title 27, article 10.5, and provides authorized services and supports to those persons either directly or by purchasing services and supports from service agencies. - 3.7 "Consumer" means a person who receives skilled home health services or personal care services in his or her temporary or permanent home or place of residence from a home care agency or a provider referred by a home care placement agency. - 3.8 "Department" means the Colorado Department of Public Health and Environment. - 3.9 "Employee" means any person providing home care and services on behalf of the agency. - 3.10 "Geographic area" means an area of land, for which the agency shall be licensed surrounding the home care agency's primary location.
+The branch office is part of the home care agency and is located sufficiently close to share administration, supervision, and services in a manner that renders it unnecessary for the branch independently to meet the requirements of this chapter. - 3.3 "Bylaws" means a set of rules adopted by a home care agency for governing the agency's operation. - 3.4 "Certified home care agency" means an agency that is certified by either the federal Centers for Medicare and Medicaid Services (CMS) or the state Department of Health Care Policy and Financing (HCPF) to provide skilled home health or personal care services. - "Clinical note" means a written notation of a healthcare contact with a consumer that is signed, with date and time, by an employee of the home care agency that describes signs and symptoms; treatment; education; drugs administered and the consumer's reaction; and any changes in physical or emotional condition. - "Community Centered Board" means a community-centered board, as defined in section 25.5-10-202, C.R.S., that is designated pursuant to section 25.5-10-209, C.R.S., by the Department of Health Care Policy and Financing. - 3.7 "Consumer" means a person who receives skilled home health services or personal care services in his or her temporary or permanent home or place of residence from a home care agency or a provider referred by a home care placement agency. - 3.8 "Department" means the Colorado Department of Public Health and Environment. - 3.9 "Employee" means any person providing home care and services on behalf of the agency. - 3.10 "Geographic area" means an area of land, for which the agency shall be licensed surrounding the home care agency's primary location.
 There is no restriction as to the number of agencies that may provide services in a particular geographic area.